Arranged by type of personnel.

-Employees: To find out the number of employees, you can check: the D&B Million Dollar Directory (especially good for subsidiaries); ABI directory, which lists employees by location (available through Dialog File 531); for public companies, look in the relevant Mergent Manual or the company's latest 10-K. D&B reports often give the number of employees.
+Employees: To find out the number of employees, you can check: the D&B Million Dollar Directory (especially good for subsidiaries); for public companies, look in the relevant Mergent Manual (or Mergent Online) or the company's latest 10-K. D&B reports often give the number of employees.
 To find a particular employee, who is not an executive, you can search general search engines such as Google and social network sites such as LinkedIn and Facebook, and sometimes you'll get lucky.
 You can search news articles and/or the company's Web site, but my success here has been limited.
 Accurint's People at Work database tries to link people to their jobs; the results can be outdated or inaccurate, so treat the information as a worthwhile lead but verify its accuracy (e.g., by calling the company) before relying on it.
 You might also want to try to locate the person apart from the job (see "Finding People").

 Shareholders: See separate entry for Shareholders.

 To find other professional company personal, see entries for specific professions (Attorneys, Certified Public Accountants, etc.).